genome/ptero-apis/workflow.md

 #### Responses
 Successful posts should:

-- respond with HTTP 201
+- HTTP 201 (Created)
-- respond with the Location header set to the newly created workflow
+    - set the Location header set to the newly created workflow
+    - immediate
+        - stores the primary workflow database entry
+    - deferred
-- build the entire workflow tree in the status database
+        - builds the entire workflow tree in the status database
-- top level inputs stored in the IO backend
+        - stores top level inputs in the IO backend
-- compile and submit a net to petri service (deferred)
+        - compiles and submits a net to petri service
             - including initial start token

 Errors: